Please send us your question if it's missing here. We'd greatly appreciate it.

 How should I clean my earrings?

-You can clean all our pieces with a jewelry polishing cloth of your choice.
-However, we recommend using Connoisseurs' UltraSoft Jewelry Polishing Cloth, a two-step cleaning system which removes tarnish and prevents further tarnish buildup.
+With toothpaste (plain without extras which can potentially scratch your jewelry).
+You can also clean your pieces with a jewelry polishing cloth of your choice.
+We recommend using Connoisseurs' UltraSoft Jewelry Polishing Cloth, a two-step cleaning system which removes tarnish and prevents further tarnish buildup.
 The cloths are made with 100% cotton fiber.

 I'm having a hard time putting on the earrings.
 Any advice on that?

-It's true, it can be tricky at first.
+It's true, it can be tricky.
 But practice will make perfect.
 We suggest working from back to front: place the wire post through your piercing.
 Hold on to the metal tube with your thumb and index while navigating the wire post into it with your other thumb and index finger.

 Why do you use continuous endless hoops that are tricky to put on?